chaoss/grimoirelab-tutorial/basics/supporting.md

 These supporting components are:

 * Python3: GrimoireLab is written in Python3, so you need to have it installed.
 At least Python 3.5 is recommended, but older versions could work.
-* Programas for retrieving data from data sources.
+* Programs for retrieving data from data sources.
 In some cases, some programs will be needed when retrieving data, since GrimoireLab/Perceval will use them.
 The most common case is `git`, for the git GrimoireLab/Peerceval backend.
 * ElasticSearch: if you want to store raw or enriched GrimoireLab indexes (produced by GrimoireELK).
 * Kibiter: if you want to visualize enriched indexes (produced by GrimoireELK).
 For example, because you want to browse GrimoireLab dashboards.
 You can also install vanilla Kibana (Kibiter is a soft fork from Kibana), although in that case maybe some of the functionality will not be available.
 * MariaDB: if you want to use SortingHat for identity management.